HuongNguyen08/robofriends/README.md

 ### robofriends

 Built with React, this is a web app that fetches data from 2 different APIs (the APIs from JSONPlaceholder for user information and the APIs from RoboHash for user images) and then combines them to display what you see here.
+Along with this you can search through this and get real-time filtered data as you type.

 <a href="https://huongnguyen08.github.io/robofriends/">Check it out here</a>